quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

  * @returns Promise<Array<Object>>
  *    With opts.abortOnFail set to true (which is default):
  *      The Promise resolves with an Array of Objects of the following form:
- *         { promiseIndex: number, data: any }
+ *         { index: number, status: 'fulfilled', value: any }
  *      The Promise rejects with an Object of the following form:
- *         { promiseIndex: number, error: Error, resultList: Array }
+ *         { index: number, status: 'rejected', reason: Error, resultList: Array }
  *    With opts.abortOnFail set to false:
+ *       The Promise is never rejected (no catch() needed)
  *       The Promise resolves with an Array of Objects of the following form:
- *         { promiseIndex: number, data: any } | { promiseIndex: number, error: Error }
+ *         { index: number, status: 'fulfilled', value: any } | { index: number, status: 'rejected', reason: Error }
- *       The Promise is never rejected (no catch() needed) */
+ */
 ```